mimiframework/Mimi.jl/docs/src/userguide.md

 ## Overview

-See the Tutorial for in depth examples of one-region and multi-region models.
+See the Tutorials for in-depth examples of Mimi's functionality.

 This guide is organized into six main sections for understanding how to use Mimi.